-By preparing for the worst things that can happen, such as stockpiling the best survival foods, we are increasing our chances of survival significantly should the unexpected does happen.
+Having even a bit of food can help quell anxiety.
+By preparing for the worst things that can happen, such as stockpiling the best survival foods, we are increasing our chances of survival significantly should the unexpected happen.

-Here, we are going to talk about what survival foods are, what items are good for stockpiling, the ultimate survival food list that can get you started for your pantry, and more.
+I am going to talk about what survival foods are, what food is good to store long term, the ultimate survival food list that can get you started for your pantry, and more.
+I don’t think you can be too prepared when it comes to helping your family.

 What Are Survival Foods?

-As a prepper, you have the option of preparing for a short-term or long-term crisis, or both.
+As a prepper or someone who wants to be more prepared, you have the option of preparing for a short-term or long-term crisis, or both.

 What Are Good Foods to Stockpile?